adelezaini/GEO9300-Gap-Busters/README.md

 # GEO9300 Gap-Busters: Comparative Analysis of Machine Learning Methods for Gap-Filling Micrometeorological Data

-This repository contains the code used for the course project *GEO9300: Geophysical Data Science* (2024).
-The project evaluates six machine learning algorithms for gap-filling latent heat flux (LE) data in micrometeorological observations.
-The gap-filling methods is ispired by the work of Vekuri et al. (2023), testing the ML algorithms performance on a synthetic dataset with superimposed realistic gaps.
+Six machine learning algorithms for gap-filling latent heat flux (LE) data in micrometeorological observations are evaluated.
+The gap-filling method is ispired by the work of Vekuri et al. (2023), testing the ML algorithms performance on a synthetic dataset with superimposed realistic gaps.

+This repository contains the code used for the course project *GEO9300: Geophysical Data Science* (2024)

-**Authors:** Eivind Wiik Ånes, Malin Ahlbäck, Adele Zaini.
+**Contributors:** Malin Ahlbäck, Eivind Wiik Ånes, Adele Zaini.

 ## Abstract